Bealby/Milestone-Project-2/README.md

 seconds.
 The images are large and expand the full page.
 A highly attractive and enthraling user experience.
 Captions in white text give a description for each photo.

-- **Bio:** Using `Bootstrap's Display Properties` features, a complex structure, using `hidden` and `visable` element properties, were used to optimise layout and user experience on on different devices.
+- **Bio:** Using `Bootstrap's Display Property` features, a complex structure, using `hidden` and `visable` element properties, were used to optimise layout and user experience on different devices.
-A `thumb` icon pointed downwards is also included at the end of the bio section to draw people down towards the map.
+A `thumb` icon pointed downwards is also included at the end of the Bio section to draw people attention down towards the map.
 This icon was taken from `Font Awesome`.

-For the deaktop, the layout consisits of text nestled between two photos either side, drawing the reader into reading the text. `blockquotes`were used to ensure quotes from Jack Fairfield's journal stand out.
+For the deaktop, the layout consisits of text nestled between two photos either side, drawing the reader into reading the Bio. `blockquotes`were used to ensure quotes from Jack Fairfield's journal stand out.

 For tablet displays, the section was condensed two columns, with photos running vertically from the left and text vertically from the right.
 This ensures a better reading and visual experience for users on tablets.

 For Mobile displays one photo is removed using `bootstrap's Display Properties`.
-This allows less scrolling on a mobile and not over saturate with photo.
+This allows less scrolling on a mobile and not over saturating the mobile experience with photos.
 Text was also changed from `justify` to `left` on mobile devices using `Media Queries` to allow for text to be better aligned.

 - **Map:**

 The Map section is introduced with a short instruction to users with a key illustrating the symbols on the Map.
 Custom markers have been set up (Red Flags), that are clustered together where appropriate.
 Each Red Flag, once clicked, will open up an information window that will pop up a section of passage from Jack's Journal along with a photo.

-The Map itself has a Retro Theme provided by `Google` that gives a milatary feel to the Map and complementing the Website theme.
+The Map itself has a Retro Theme provided by `Google` that gives a milatary feel to the Map, complementing the Website theme.

 **Footer:** A copyright feature is stated at the footer of the page to confirm ownership of all content and photos on Website.